Submissions are currently CLOSED

 - We unfortunately do not have the funds to be able to pay contributors (yet), except in gratitude.
 BUT we promise the magazine will look really cool.

-- If you are unable to submit via this link, you may also email submissions to us at [email protected]
+- If you are unable to submit via the link, you may also email submissions to us at [email protected]

 - You don't need a cover letter or anything.
 If you feel you want a little explanatory note or to say hi to us, that would be lovely and you can include that in the body of your email, but this isn't a job application so don't stress yourself out!